How to Have Real Cultural Experiences in Tonga(c) Tonga Ministry of Tourism

 Go Out for Dinner

 Admittedly, most restaurants in Tonga offer more international cuisine than local foods, but you can still try authentic Tongan dishes if you know where to go.
-We list some restaurants where you can try Tongan cuisine in the Guide to the Best Eats & Restaurants in Tonga and the Top Cheap Eats in Tonga.
+We list some restaurants where you can try Tongan cuisine in The Guide to the Food in Tonga and The Top Cheap Eats in Tonga.

 How to Have Real Cultural Experiences in Tonga(c) tongapocketguide.com